HiveMint/Organization/README.md

-# Organization
+# HiveMint Organization
-Documents for the organization
+Repo for the organization documents.